zillionare/python-project-wizard/docs/pypi_release_checklist.md

     > tox
     > ```

-5. Push the commit to release branch:
+5. Push the commit to main branch:

     > ``` bash
     > git push